pixelgrade/guides/components/gallery.md

 One simply uses the `[gallery]` shortcode and its options as usual.
 The component will automatically add classes to the gallery `<div>` so you can target it in your styling.

-For the spacing option, it will add a class like `u-gallery-spacing--small`, and for the masonry type it will add the class `gallery--type-masonry`.
+For the spacing option, it will add a class like `u-gallery-spacing--small`, and for the masonry type it will add the class `u-gallery-type--masonry`.

 In case Jetpack is not active, then we will also add the `u-gallery-type--slideshow` class to the gallery div.